Mas Isman

 Mas Isman (1 January 1924 –12 December 1982) was an Indonesian freedom fighter in East Java when it was part of the Dutch East Indies.
-He received a National Hero of Indonesia award from President Joko Widodo on 5 November 2015.
+He was posthumously given the National Hero of Indonesia award by President Joko Widodo on 5 November 2015.

-Mas Isman was the father of Hayono Isman, Indonesia's Minister of Youth and Sports Affairs.
+Mas Isman was the father of Hayono Isman, a former Minister of Youth and Sports Affairs in Indonesia.